 Infant botulism occurs most commonly among infants younger than 6 months of age.

-The cause of most cases of infant botulism is unknown, but some cases have been linked to the ingestion of honey.
-Thus, doctors recommend that children under 12 months old not be fed honey.
+The source of the spores in most cases of infant botulism is usually unknown, but some cases have been linked to the ingestion of honey, which may contain spores.
+Thus, doctors recommend that children under 12 months old should not be fed honey.

 In about 90% of infants with infant botulism, constipation is the first symptom.
 Then the muscles become weak, beginning in the face and head and eventually reaching the arms, legs, and muscles involved in breathing.
 Eyelids droop, crying is weak, and drooling may increase.
 Infants are less able to suck, and their face loses its expression.

 Problems range from being tired and feeding slowly to losing a substantial amount of muscle tone and having difficulty breathing.
 When infants lose muscle tone, they may feel abnormally limp.